Jerry-G/processing-midi-synthesizer/README.md

 # Usage
-First you must compile and run sound.java
+First you must compile and run sound.java and be certain that there is a file named play.csv in the same directory.
 ```
 javac sound.java
 java sound